 Sally Rockey, Ph.D.

 Rockey received her doctorate degree in entomology from the Ohio State University and did postgraduate work at University of Wisconsin.
-She has devoted her career to improving people’s lives through research and continues this mission today.
+She has devoted her career to improving people’s lives through research and continues this mission in retirement.